i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2RefMANUAL.md

  RNA-SeqAlign2Ref.pl - The script writes scripts and qsubs to generate
        count summaries for illumina paired or single end reads after mapping against a reference genome.
-The script 1) converts illumina headers if the "-c" parameter is used, 2) cleans raw reads using Prinseq http://prinseq.sourceforge.net/manual.html, 3) index the reference
+The script 1) converts illumina headers if the "-c" parameter is used, 2) unless the "-n" parameter is used this step cleans raw reads using Prinseq http://prinseq.sourceforge.net/manual.html, 3) index the reference
        genome for mapping, 4) reads are aligned to the genome with Tophat2 (read more about Tophat2 at http://tophat.cbcb.umd.edu/manual.html) and